-SXSW is one of the top events in the US each year.
+SXSW is one of the top festivals in the US each year.
 With the convergence of film, music and tech, South By has something to offer for everyone.
 Brands and media companies often use SXSW as an opportunity to showcase new technology or upcoming releases, which is why SXSW is an ideal event for live production.
 But producing live programming from Austin isn’t easy.
 Here’s a look at the top 4 live production challenges at SXSW.

 1. Lack of Parking